 Occasionally a paper will be returned to the author with requests for revisions in order to assist the editors in deciding whether or not send it out for review.
 Authors can expect a decision from this stage of the review process within 3-4 weeks of submission.

 2. Manuscripts going forward to the review process are reviewed by members of an international expert panel.
 All such papers will undergo a double blind peer review by two or more reviewers, plus a member of the Associate Editorial Board.
 All papers are subject to peer review and we take every reasonable step to ensure author identity is concealed during the review process.
 We aim to complete this process within 2-6 months of the decision to review although occasionally delays do happen.
 Authors should allow at least 6 months from submissions before contacting the Journal.
 The Editor reserves the right to the final decision regarding acceptance.

 Statements, opinions, and results of studies published in IJP&PT are those of the authors and do not reflect the policy or position of the Editor, Editorial Council of IJP&PT, and AAC, and the AAC provides no warranty as to their accuracy or reliability.

 Open Access Publication Policy

-The full text of every article published in IJP&PT is immediately accessible on http://www.ijpsy.com through open access, for everyone.
+The full text of every article published in IJP&PT will be immediately accessible onhttp://www.ijpsy.com through open access, for everyone if authors choose Open Access mode.
 IJP&PT is committed to keeping articles Open Access (with deposit of the full text content in Proquest, Scopus, Redalyc as well as fully Open Access on http://www.ijpsy.com).

 The IJP&PT’s publication licence allows each author to post their article’s URL on either their own or their institutional’s website, thereby giving users free access to the full text of the article on http://www.ijpsy.com.